Blooms The Chemist Clopidogrel Tablets

 This medicine should not be used in children.

 When you must not take it

-– a medical condition that is causing bleeding such as a stomach ulcer or bleeding within your head
+- medical conditions that cause bleeding such as a stomach ulcers or bleeding within your head

 - severe liver disease